-Bankruptcy puts an automatic stay on any foreclosure proceedings under both Chapter 13 and 7.
-Your Chapter 13 payment plan should resolve your back mortgage debt during the terms of the plan and keep the stay in place.
+Bankruptcy puts an automatic stay on any foreclosure proceedings under both Chapters 13 and 7.
+Your Chapter 13 payment plan should resolve your back mortgage debt during the plan’s terms and keep the stay in place.
 However, failure to make ongoing mortgage payments could trigger foreclosure proceedings.
-Some homeowners consider rolling their mortgage payments into their debt repayment plan, so they can ensure they stay current on their mortgage during the plan period.
-Just remember you will still owe the remaining loan balance at the end of the three or five years.
+Some homeowners consider rolling their mortgage payments into their debt repayment plan to ensure they stay current on their mortgage during the plan period.
+Remember you will still owe the remaining loan balance at the end of the three or five years.

 Your lender may be willing to modify your mortgage terms.
-Typically, a lender will ask you to “reaffirm” the debt, preventing you from discharging any missed payments or penalties still owed after completion of the payment plan.
-Keep in mind, if your payments are lowered, you will have to report the resulting increase in your disposable income to your trustee.
+Typically, a lender will ask you to “reaffirm” the debt, preventing you from discharging any missed payments or penalties still owed after completing the payment plan.
+If your payments are lowered, you will have to report the resulting increase in your disposable income to your trustee.
 You may have to dedicate the additional funds to your repayment plan.

 Call your attorney if you are thinking of changing your debt profile.
-During your Chapter 13 bankruptcy, you will need the bankruptcy court’s approval to take on any new consumer debt or leases.
+During your Chapter 13 bankruptcy, you will need the court’s approval to take on any new consumer debt or leases.
 Most likely, the court will not look favorably on your buying a fancy new car or purchasing a second home; but some debts, such as medical expenses or critical home repairs, cannot be avoided.
-If you want to refinance your mortgage for more flexible terms, you will also need permission.
+Likewise, you will also need permission if you want to refinance your mortgage for more flexible terms.

 You may have no choice but to have your plan payments deducted directly from your paycheck, depending on where you live in Texas.
-Throughout the Southern District of Texas, for example, “Wage Orders” are required.
+For example, “Wage Orders” are required throughout the Southern District of Texas.
 In other cases, your trustee may require such a provision.
-However, even if it’s not mandatory, you may want to consider asking your employer to sign a wage order agreement.
+However, even if it’s not mandatory, you may consider asking your employer to sign a wage order agreement.
 While this seems onerous, you will sleep better at night knowing your plan payments are automatically made.
-If you have elected to include future mortgage payments in the plan, you will rest even more peacefully.
+In addition, if you have elected to include future mortgage payments in the plan, you will rest even more peacefully.

 - Consult Your Attorney With Any Changes